Smith&Nephew in $1.7 billion deal to tackle sports injuries

 Mick Cooper, analyst at Edison Investment Research, said: "The acquisition of ArthroCare makes clear strategic sense; it makes the company a leader in sports medicine and expands its reach into the ENT market, thereby improving its long-term growth prospects."

-S&N shares, which have risen by 9 percent in the last three months, closed up 1.1 percent to 886 pence on Monday, valuing the group at about 7.8 billion pounds.
-Shares in ArthroCare were up 7.3 percent to $48.70 at 1654 GMT.
+S&N shares, which have risen by 9 percent in the last three months, were up 1.1 percent to 885.5 pence at 1120 GMT, valuing the group at about 7.8 billion pounds.

 The deal, which is backed by ArthroCare's board and One Equity Partners, its largest shareholder with 17 percent, will add about $85 million to S&N's annual trading profit in the third full year after the deal closes, the British firm said.